Consumer price inflation, UK: January 2025

 Figure 11 shows the extent to which the distinct categories of goods and services have contributed to the overall annual CPI inflation rate over the last two years.

 The CPIH includes extra housing components not included in the CPI.
 This can result in the largest contributions to the annual CPI and CPIH inflation rates coming from different divisions.
-In September 2024, the largest-contributing division to CPI was restaurants and hotels (0.59 percentage point contribution to the CPI rate) whereas the largest-contributing division to CPIH was housing and household services.
-Lower electricity and gas prices this year compared with a year ago resulted in a negative contribution to the rate of CPI from housing and household services, but in CPIH, these were more than offset by upward contributions from OOH.
+In January 2025, the largest-contributing division to CPI was recreation and culture (0.54 percentage point contribution to the CPI rate) whereas the largest-contributing division to CPIH was housing and household services.
+OOH had a large upward contribution to housing and household services in CPIH, but is excluded from CPI.

 Back to table of contents